lucashusted/propscore/README.md

 # The propensity score values are given in the pandas Series:
 output.propscore

+# To see the different strata calculated, you can reference
+output.strata

-# You can also calculate strata based on log-odds as follows (with minimum 20 observations):
+# However, you can also calculate strata based on log-odds as follows (with minimum 20 observations):
+# This may be useful if you want to use the package to calculate strata once you have propensity scores
 strata = PropensityScore.stratify(df.outcome,output.logodds,n_min=20,t_max=1)

+# Finally, the program automatically calculates a suitable min and max value of the propensity score:
+output.trim_range

+# This is also a static method (like stratify), so you can calculate the suitable min/max of the propensity score as:
+in_trim = PropensityScore.calc_trim(output.propscore)

 ```